kenkyo0/dynamicIP_discordBot/README.md

 6. on your current screen should be now some personal configuration options like name, description, icon ... click on 'Reset Token' to create your Bot-Token

 ***Please don't share this token.
-You can store NOW the token in a passwort-manager.
+You can store the token in a passwort-manager NOW.
 If you ever somehow compromise your current bot token or see your bot in danger, you can regenerate the token in the panel.***

 ### Get the Bot on your Discord server:
 7. go to the [application page](https://discord.com/developers/applications) from Discord of your Bot (click on your Bot under 'My Applications')